bookbot-kids/speech-recognizer-spanish/README.md

     </a>
 </p>

-A cross platform (Android/iOS/MacOS) Spanish children's speech recognizer library, written in Flutter and leveraging the Kaldi framework.
-The speech recognizer library reads a buffer from a microphone device and converts spoken words into text in near-instant inference time with high accuracy.
+A cross-platform (Android/iOS/MacOS) Spanish phonemic speech recognition library, written in Flutter and leveraging the Kaldi framework.
+The speech recogniser library reads a buffer from a microphone and converts spoken words into text with near-instant inference time and high accuracy.
 This library is also extensible to your own custom speech recognition model!

-!!! note

-    Since our built-in default model was trained on children's speech, it may perform poorly on adult's speech.

 ## Features

-- Spanish speech-to-text through a Kaldi-based automatic speech recognition (ASR) model, trained on children's speech.
+- Spanish speech-to-text through a Kaldi-based automatic speech recognition (ASR) model.
 - Integrate speech-to-text model with mobile and desktop applications.

 ## Installation / Setup